 Data sources can be either embedded or reusable.
 Reports can include both embedded and reusable data sources.

 Data sources that you create from the home page are reusable.
 You can reuse these data sources in different reports.
 Reusable data sources let you create and share a consistent data model across your organization.
+Only people you share it with can edit a reusable data source.
+Only the owner of the data source's credentials can modify the connection.

 Share and copy data sources